TheWii/auto-utilities-vein-mining/README.md

 - gilded_blackstone
 - ancient_debris

-Also compatible with custom ores from other datapacks, like Mechanization.
+Also compatible with custom ores from the Mechanization datapack.

 ## Installation:
 1. Download the [latest version](https://github.com/CubeGame/auto-utilities-vein-mining/releases/latest);